6. Fortnightly synchronous interactive seminar

 - Provide relevant materials in advance – slides, tutorial activity sheets, discussion topics, instructions via LMS/email.
 Consider a ‘flipped classroom’ approach, with some pre-session asynchronous activities, followed by interactive activities in the synchronous session.

 - Prior to the session, ask students to think about any questions they have.
-You could create a Canvas discussion for students to share and ‘like’ questions observations and related resources.
+You could create an LMS discussion for students to share and ‘like’ questions observations and related resources.

 Step five: prepare for and run your synchronous session

-- It can be useful to send a Canvas announcement as a reminder the day before the session.
+- It can be useful to send an LMS announcement as a reminder the day before the session.

 - Prepare any resources or links to share on screen or in chat.